PitonCMS/Piton/README.md

 The `create-project` command will automatically run a post create script that:

 * Updates the Docker Compose YAML files and Apache config files for your project
-* Copies the `config/config.default.php` file to `config/config.local.php`, and sets appropriate local _development_ settings
+* Copies the `config/config.default.php` file to `config/config.local.php`, and sets appropriate local _development_ environment settings

 ## Run PitonCMS in Docker Container
-If you have a [Docker](https://docs.docker.com/) client installed on your machine, from the command line `cd` into the new project folder and run:
+If you have a [Docker](https://docs.docker.com/) client installed on your computer, from the command line `cd` into the new project folder and run:

 ```
 docker-compose build